Gregory Freihofer wins 2nd place at the SAMPE CAMX student paper competition

 Out of a diverse pool of applicants, a team of four students has been selected to participate in the 2019 International Research Experience for Students (IRES): US-Germany Collaboration to advance research and education in materials for extreme environments.
 Jessica Baker, Andrew Laich, Matthew Northam, and Zachary Stein will be traveling to Cologne and Stuttgart in Germany to spend the summer collaborating with the German Aerospace Center (DLR) at these state-of-the-art research facilities.
 Follow their experiences through the IRES Blog.

-Progress in the field of aerospace and aeronautics demands innovation and creativity when it comes to the implementation and improvement of new materials.
+Worldwide efforts to meet next generation propulsion capabilities for hypersonic suborbital and reusable space vehicles and power generation systems rely on interdisciplinary and transformational technologies.
 Collaboration between scientists and engineers within the field is essential to understanding and addressing bigger problems to create innovative solutions by facilitating international experiences for U.S. students.
 This is achieved through collaborative research between the German Aerospace Center (DLR) and the University of Central Florida (UCF), as well as a partnership with Argonne National Laboratory.
-Each participating student will join a team that addresses a specific research problem within the field of aerospace materials in extreme environments and collaborate with local and international partners to direct their research towards the needs of industry.
-The exact objectives of the US-Germany IRES will evolve from year to year.
-For 2017, the scope of the project is as follows:
+Each participating student will join a team that addresses a specific research problem within the field of advanced combustion and aerospace materials and collaborate with local and international partners to direct their research towards the needs of industry.
+The exact objectives of the IRES program will evolve from year to year.
+For 2021, the scope of the project is as follows: